-In summary, a fetus requires glucose for growth, but it also requires ketones.
+A fetus requires glucose for growth, but it also requires ketones.
 In excess, both can be dangerous.
-A keto diet during pregnancy must be modified for the individual but there are benefits.
-Of course, if you explore a keto diet while pregnant, you’d want to ensure you’re fueling with the most micronutrient dense foods to get aduate vitamins and minerals.
+Modify and individualize a keto diet during pregnancy.
+Of course, if you explore a keto diet while pregnant, you’d want to ensure you’re fueling with the most micronutrient dense foods to get adequate vitamins and minerals.
 Pregnancy is a time to take care of your body while ensuring the safety and growth of baby-to-be.
-Consult your medical provider about your personal history, medical conditions, and be sure to monitor how you feel and note any symptoms that correlate to changes in your nutrition.
+Consult your medical provider about your personal history, medical conditions, and monitor how you feel.
+Note any symptoms that correlate to changes in your nutrition.

 - Chen, Ling-Wei, et all.
 “Associations of maternal macronutrient intake during pregnancy with infant BMI peak characteristics and childhood BMI.”
 American Journal of Clinical Nutrition 105.3 (2017): 705-703.

 - Churchill, JA, HW Berendes, and J Nemore.
 “Neuropsychological deficits in children of diabetic mothers.”
 American Journal of Obstetrics and Gynecology 105.2 (1969): 257.

 - Institute of Medicine (US).
 Panel on Macronutrients, and Institute of Medicine.
 Standing Committee on the Scientific Evaluation of Dietary Reference Intakes.
 Dietary Reference Intakes for energy, carbohydrate, fiber, fat, fatty acids, cholesterol, protein and amino acids.
 Natl Academy Pr, 2005.
 Pg 275-277.